dapr/docs/daprdocs/content/en/operations/components/setup-pubsub/supported-pubsub/setup-redis-pubsub.md

 ## Create a Redis instance

 Dapr can use any Redis instance - containerized, running on your local dev machine, or a managed cloud service, provided the version of Redis is 5.0.0 or later.
-If you already have a Redis instance > 5.0.0 installed, move on to the [Configuration](#configuration) section.

 {{< tabs "Self-Hosted" "Kubernetes" "AWS" "GCP" "Azure">}}